 Editor’s Note: This article first appeared in the Dec 2015 edition of TTAC’s Heroes Against Cancer member newsletter.
-A condensed version was published on the TTAC website in Dec 2016.
-It was updated to the full newsletter version Nov 2017.
+This article was updated in December 2018.

 It’s that time of the year again… laughter is in the air, mistletoe is springing up everywhere, and the hustle and bustle of gift buying and family time is lifting everyone’s spirits into relative good cheer.
 It’s also the season of holiday hams and turkey, candied yams, pecan pies, and other traditional Christmas fare.
 Beyond the threat of expanding your waistline, the season’s culinary delights can be a formidable health nightmare if you’re trying to live a cancer-free lifestyle.